Damienkatz/thread_pool_hybrid_benchmark/setup_on_ubuntu-24.md

 socket   = /var/run/mysqld/mysqld.sock
 ```

-Now edit the set_env.sh file in /BMK/ and fill in the fields.
+Now edit the .bench file in /BMK/ and fill in the fields.

 ```
 cd /BMK
-vim set_env.sh
+vim .bench
 ```

 ```